 >On the recent study of pymynts.com, it was found out that 6 over 10 of Americans are living paycheck to paycheck.

 >87% of families have an average debt of $135,768 in December 2018?

 >60 percent of millennials don’t know if they can pay their outstanding debts?

 Did you know what that statistics mean?
 They only have one thing in common and that is improper management of money.

-If you don’t want to be considered on that statistics, then propably you should continue reading this article which tackles how to budget your money.
+If you don’t want to be considered on that statistics, then probably you should continue reading this article that tackles how to budget your money.

-Well, learning how to budget has a massive impact on your financial goals whether to increase your savings or investments, reduce your debts, and so on.
+Well, learning how to budget has a massive impact when it comes to your financial goals whether to increase your savings or investments, reduce your debts, and so on.

 In addition, learning how to budget controls your day to day finances from personal expenses to household expenses.

 Before we get started, let’s first define budget.